triggermesh/bumblebee/README.md

 # Bumblebee: A CloudEvents Transformer

-Bumblebee allows you to transform [CloudEvents](https://cloudevents.io/) with an object of kind `Transformation`.
-A Transformation is an addressable custom resource based on Knative Serving aimed at flexible CloudEvents modifications.
+Bumblebee allows you to transform [CloudEvents](https://cloudevents.io/) via an object of kind `Transformation`.
+A Transformation object creates an addressable custom resource based on Knative Serving aimed at flexible CloudEvents modifications.
 When you create a Transformation object, the controller creates a Knative Service that accepts CloudEvents, applies the declared transformation and replies with